 El Niño Year and/or Strong Positive IOD - Generally, there is a lower chance of success during these events.
 Consider not planting and saving on the cost of seed and time of labour required.
+This would not be the year to plant a crop that requires regular rainfall to succeed.

-La Niña Year and/or Strong Negative IOD - Increased likelihood of a successful cropping season, though depending on time of year, access may become an issue if rains bog roads.
+La Niña Year and/or Strong Negative IOD - Increased likelihood of a successful cropping season, though depending on time of year, access may become an issue if rains bog roads